Marketers have known for decades that content marketing is one of the best ways to build interest and demand the products or services you offer.

 If you are looking to ramp up content creation with your own customers, fans or partners, there are many different ways to get them typing.

 - Understand where your users are.
 A good campaign understands where their users are.
 If your users are baby boomers and older, it may be better to create a Facebook campaign instead of an Instagram campaign.
-Demographics of your user base will determine online behavior and will allow you to take into consideration how they will create and distribute the content.
+Demographics of your user base will determine online behavior and allow you to consider how they will create and distribute the content.

 - Set your budget.
-Although the cost of creating the content may be “free”, there can be unseen costs such as hosting of content or even the hiring of a community manager to moderate content from trolls and make sure the content is suitable.
+Although the cost of creating the content may be “free”, there can be unseen costs such as hosting of content or even hiring a community manager to moderate content from trolls and ensure the content is suitable.

 - Create content guidelines.
 By implementing content guidelines, you control the user experience and your brand.
 Obviously, you don’t want to find nudity, bullying or trolling.
 Elevate the content that meets your standards.

 - Understand your numbers.
 Create your metrics and set targets on content volume and quality.
 Word count doesn’t matter if no one wants to read it.